Devnonymous/SecondSystem-Server/README.md

 The LISP backend to SecondSystem.

-The function of SS-S is to compute the evolution of a SecondSystem world(s) and interpret player actions, while sending optimised data to the client to render and interpret.
+The function of SS-S is to compute the evolution of a SecondSystem world(s) and respond to player actions while sending optimised data to the client to render and interpret.

 The objective of SS-S first and foremost is flexibility.
 SS-S is